How is multiple myeloma diagnosed?

 Like the immunohistochemistry test, the flow cytometry test looks for certain substances on the outside surface of cells that help identify what types of cells they are.
 But this test can look at many more cells than immunohistochemistry.

 For this test, a sample of cells is treated with special antibodies that stick to the cells only if certain substances are present on their surfaces.
 The cells are then passed in front of a laser beam.
-If the cells now have antibodies attached to them, the laser will cause them to give off light, which can be measured and analyzed by a computer.
+If the cells now have antibodies attached to them, the laser will make them give off light, which can be measured and analyzed by a computer.
 Groups of cells can be separated and counted by these methods.

 This is the most commonly used test for immunophenotyping – classifying cells according to the substances (antigens) on their surfaces.
 Different cells and cell types have different antigens on their surface.
 These antigens may also change as each cell matures.